Thinking outside the pitch: We enabled Airtel’s B2B sales teams to listen and sell with stories

 How do you codify sales storytelling?

-Following the success of our workshop with the government sales vertical came a request from Airtel's enterprise sales vertical.
+Following the success of our workshop with the government sales vertical came a request from Airtel Business's enterprise sales vertical.
 Here, however, the challenge was a little different: how could we codify storytelling?

-The enterprise sales leaders wanted their team members to have a clear, structured formula in mind when speaking with CIOs and CTOs of large enterprises.
-Was there a way to achieve this, so that team members wouldn’t have to think on the spot?
+The enterprise sales leader wanted his team members to have a clear, structured formula in mind when speaking with CIOs and CTOs of large enterprises.
+Was there a way to achieve this, so that team members wouldn’t have to think on the spot to tell a story?

 C: Challenge of the customer